RMPR/atbswp/README.md

 Literally Automate the boring stuff with Python, allows the user to record his mouse and keyboard actions and reproduce them identically as many times as he wants.

+# Use cases
+I've mainly used it to automate gold/point/XP farming in games, I think this can also be used to:

+- Automate a demo during a conference for example
+- Automate UAT in the devops process (as long as you're making something with a GUI).

+If you use it for something really cool you can always reach me at github (at) rmpr (dot) xyz or drop a PR :).
+Bonus points if you have a demo video.

 # Install instructions